TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

   - `[AudioVisual]->CombatAlert.SuppressIfInScreen` decides whether to disable the logic for the units in the current screen.
   - `[AudioVisual]->CombatAlert.Interval` decides the time interval (in frames) between alerts, to prevent the alert from being anonying.
 It is default to 150 frames.
   - `[AudioVisual]->CombatAlert.SuppressIfAllyDamage` decides whether to disable the logic for the damage from allys.
   - Technos hitted by a warhead with `[SOMEWARHEAD]->CombatAlert.Suppress` setted to `true` will not raise a radar event or EVA.
-This flag is default to the inverse value of ares flag `[SOMEWARHEAD]->Malicious`.
+This flag is default to the inverse value of ares flag `[SOMEWARHEAD]->Nonprovocative`.
 - And the following flags controlls the effect of a combat alert.
   - `[AudioVisual]->CombatAlert.MakeAVoice` decides whether to play some sound effect with the combat alert.
 Set it to `true` will enable the following flags, otherwise they will be ignored.
   - `[SOMETECHNO]->CombatAlert.UseFeedbackVoice` decides whether to use the sound defined by `VoiceFeedback`.
 Default to `[AudioVisual]->CombatAlert.UseFeedbackVoice`.